-If you prefer a digital experience, all of the bills contained within the Preliminary Digest may be viewed using interactive categories and maps on our website.
+If you prefer a digital experience, all of the bills contained within the Digest may be viewed using interactive categories and maps on our website.
 Visit sseb.org/publications/interactive-digest to review our Interactive Digest.
-It is kept up to date with bills as they pass, which means it serves as a more timely resource than this printed preliminary version.

 Precise bill summaries are categorized for easy comparison within.
 Some bills may cover a wide variety of issues and fall into multiple categories.
 In order to keep the size of the printed publication reasonable, we strive to place bills in their most relevant category, but if you utilize our Interactive Digest online, you will find that bills may fit into multiple categories.